 Without getting political or heavily nutritional-based, I'll just focus on why I love real ice cream so much!

-Reducing the maple syrup brings out a more concentrated flavour palette!
+Reducing the maple syrup brings out a more concentrated flavor palette!

 - 2 cups heavy whipping cream